sesopenko/s3sync/README.md

 ## Licensed GNU GPL Version 3

 This software is licensed GNU GPL Version 3 which may be read in [LICENSE.md](LICENSE.md) or [LICENSE.txt](LICENSE.txt).
-A copy of this license should be included in this projectd.
+A copy of this license should be included in this project.
 If one is not included it may be downloaded from [https://www.gnu.org/licenses/gpl-3.0.txt](https://www.gnu.org/licenses/gpl-3.0.txt)

 ## Copyright